-Raymond Lou is a partner in the Sydney office of Baker McKenzie where he advises on mergers and acquisitions (public and private), major projects and China inbound transactions.
+Raymond Lou is a partner in the Sydney office of Baker McKenzie where he advises on mergers and acquisitions with focus on energy transition, renewables and major projects.

 Representative Legal Matters